 The Head of Learning will then investigate the concern, and if necessary, take appropriate action.
 This may include sanctions as listed in the Behaviour Policy and E Safety Policies, depending on the nature of the behaviour.
 It may include parental contact, detentions, Emmaus Centre, restorative intervention SLT intervention, segregation at break and lunch or exclusion.
-The decision on the sanctions will be made by the HOL/SLT/Principal, and parents of the perpetrator will be informed.
+The decision on the sanctions will be made by the HOL/SLT/Executive Head Teacher/Head of School, and parents of the perpetrator will be informed.